1983 anti-Tamil pogrom in Trincomalee: Pogrom

-The violence began in the first week of June and often occurred during curfew hours, where the security forces would provide 'security' to attacking Sinhalese mobs, whilst also shooting the Tamil victims who fled the scene of attacks for breaking the curfew.
+The violence began in the first week of June and often occurred during curfew hours, where the security forces would provide 'security' to attacking Sinhalese mobs, whilst also shooting Tamil victims who fled the scene of attacks for breaking the curfew.

-The typical pattern of violence involved security forces conducting 'search' operations in a particular Tamil area and apprehending a few young men under 'suspicion,' in order to ensure that the area was left defenceless.
+The typical pattern of violence involved security forces conducting 'search' operations in a particular Tamil area and apprehending a few young men under 'suspicion' in order to ensure that the area was left defenceless.
 Subsequently, organized Sinhalese mobs would seize the opportunity to move in and set properties on fire.
 They would also attack Tamil villages at night, where they would burn, rape and pillage.

 In light of the worsening situation, A. Amirthalingam visited Trincomalee on 1 July to investigate.
-He returned to Colombo the following day and sent President J. R. Jayewardene the following telegram:
+He returned to Colombo the following day and sent president J. R. Jayewardene the following telegram:

 "Just returned after personally studying situation in Trincomalee.
 Reports of violence by both sides absolutely incorrect.
 Over sixteen people killed – all Tamils.
 About forty people in hospital seriously injured by cutting and shooting – over thirty-five Tamils.
 One hundred and fifty houses burnt – over ninety five percent Tamil houses.
 Nearly a thousand people dehoused and in refugee camps – not one Sinhalese.
 Services conduct search in Tamil areas terrorizing people and this followed immediately by thugs attacking the Tamil people and setting fire to the houses."

+Before the Black July riots, government ministers complained about the settlements of Up-Country Tamil refugees in Trincomalee District by Gandhiyam, a Tamil humanitarian organization.
+Gamini Dissanayake suggested that both legal and extra-legal measures would be taken to deal with them.